ORNL/cpp-proposals-pub/D1673/blas_interface.md

 }
 ```

-*Note:*
+*[Note:* Instead of a partial specialization of `accessor_conjugate`,

-Instead of a partial specialisation of `accessor_conjugate` one could
+one could have different overloads of `conjugate_view` that return fo
-have different overlaods of `conjugate_view` which returns for non-complex
+non-complex scalar types the same accessor as the input
-scalar types the same accessor as the input argument.
+argument. --*end note]*

 ### Transpose view of an object